 Another relevant feature comes from TechSee, which is making its virtual assistance platform available for free to a broad array of vital public bodies.
 This will include emergency response teams, medical institutions, public health bodies, and nonprofit organizations, in addition to private enterprises seeking to embrace social distancing.
 For example, medical technicians in high-risk areas could lean on remote experts to fix a piece of hospital equipment.

 With such technology, specialists can virtually enter a space instead of a physical presence.
-Leveraging the camera on the customer’s smartphone, the agent sends the end-user a link that opens a web app and then broadcasts video back to the remote technician.
-Moreover, the technician can draw, point, and write on top of the video from their workstation, providing direct visible guidance to the customer.
+Leveraging the camera on the customer’s smartphone, the agent sends the end-user a link that opens a web app and then broadcasts the video back to the remote technician.
+Moreover, the technician can draw, paint, and write on top of the video from their workstation, providing direct visible guidance to the customer.

 5G is totally safe for your health.
 Even mental